Albert Hofmann

 Albert Hofmann (11 January 1906 – 29 April 2008) was a Swiss chemist known for being the first to synthesize, ingest, and learn of the psychedelic effects of lysergic acid diethylamide (LSD).
 Hofmann's team also isolated, named and synthesized the principal psychedelic mushroom compounds psilocybin and psilocin.
+Hofmann discovered the structure of chitin in 1929.
 He authored more than 100 scientific articles and numerous books, including LSD: Mein Sorgenkind (LSD: My Problem Child).
-In 2007, he shared first place with Tim Berners-Lee on a list of the 100 greatest living geniuses published by The Daily Telegraph newspaper.
+In 2007, he shared first place with Tim Berners-Lee on a list of the 100 greatest living geniuses published by The Daily Telegraph.

 Early life and education

 Albert Hofmann was born in Baden, Switzerland, on 11 January 1906.
 He was the first of four children to factory toolmaker Adolf Hofmann and Elisabeth (née Schenk) and was baptized Protestant.
 When his father became ill, Hofmann obtained a position as a commercial apprentice in concurrence with his studies.
-At age 20, Hofmann began his chemistry degree at the University of Zürich, finishing three years later, in 1929.
 Owing to his father's low income, Albert's godfather paid for his education.
-Hofmann's main interest was the chemistry of plants and animals, and he later conducted important research on the chemical structure of the common animal substance chitin, for which he received his doctorate with distinction in 1929.
+At age 20, Hofmann began his study of chemistry with Paul Karrer at the University of Zurich.
+Hofmann's main interest was the chemistry of plants and animals.
+He earned his doctorate with distinction in just four years for research on the chemical structure of the animal substance chitin in 1929.